 Because Louisiana law dictates that DWI convictions stay on a driver’s record for ten years, Harter was charged with a third-offense DWI.
 If convicted, Harter faces a two-year license suspension and the possible confiscation of his vehicle under Louisiana law.

-If you or someone you know has been charged with a DWI, don’t hesitate to call Bloom Legal at 504-599-9997 for immediate assistance and a free case evaluation.
+If you or someone you know has been charged with a DWI, don’t hesitate to call Bloom Legal at 504-599-9997 for immediate assistance and a case evaluation.